Anger Management Therapy

 How do I know if anger management counseling is right for me?

 Anger, more than most emotions, has the potential to be destructive when it is extreme and poorly managed.
 Uncontrolled anger can lead people to lash out at their loved ones, be aggressive and violent, and have poor impulse control.
 It may even lead to arrest, in certain cases.
-Left unchecked, people with anger management problems may be more susceptible to alcohol and drug misuse.
+Left unchecked, people with anger management problems may be more susceptible to alcohol and drug misuse, as well as other health problems, such as heart disease.

 Often, a person with an anger management problem doesn't see him or herself as having a problem.
 They may blame their rage on outside circumstances and the other people in their lives.
 They may have friends, family, or even coworkers urging them to get a better handle on their anger but brush this advice off as nagging or unfair.